chukjosh/chukjosh/README.md

 ---

-*"Committed to the tech space through relentless learning and hands-on experience.
-Ready for new challenges and always excited to expand my knowledge."*
+*__Committed to the tech space through relentless learning and hands-on experience.
+Ready for new challenges and always excited to expand my knowledge.__*